When it comes to preparing food for your baby, the smoother the better. If your baby has just started taking solids, barley is a perfect food!

-- If you aren’t using your barley frequently, it’s always a good idea to check if it is still fresh and worth consumption.
+- If you aren’t using your barley frequently, it’s good to check if it is still fresh and worth consuming.

 - Pearled barley cooks up fast, which is one of the biggest advantages associated with it.

-- In case you are grounding your own barley, the natural oils will get rancid if you do not refrigerate.
+- In case you are grinding your barley, the natural oils will get rancid if you do not refrigerate.